WolfGarage/WolfGarage/README.md

 - 👋 Hi, I’m Wiktor aka @WolfGarage.
-- 👀 I’m interested in cars and automotive projects.
-I also like to experiment on sound projects and sometimes making some games.
+- 👀 I’m a car lover and a huge car enthousiast
-- 🌱 I’m currently learning python and java and using collected knowledge in android applications and Raspberry Pi projects.
+- 🌱 I’m currently trying to impove python and java skills.
+I'm also expierienced in Fusion 360.
 - 💞️ I’m looking to collaborate on fun and interesting projects.
 - 📫 How to reach me?
 For now only on GitHub.